 When I was 15, I started performing with a four-piece band at weddings and other events.
 Emboldened by that experience, I took on a tougher crowd, the nuns at my high school.
 Somehow, I had the hutzpah or just plain ignorance to play Bobby Darin's "If I Was A Carpenter", a thinly veiled attempt to romanticize the life of Jesus, which I realized when I heard these words as they escaped from my lips: "If I were a carpenter and you were a lady, would you marry me anyway, would you have my baby."
 To my surprise and good fortune, the only reaction I got besides the swooning girls in the front row was a thin smile from Sister Elizabeth.
 At 16, I began playing my own songs in local "underground" coffee shops.
-Over the next ten years, I played in several progressive rock, pop and R&B bands, and was even invited to audition for the legendary Bar-Kays after the plane crash that claimed the lives of some of the group.
+Over the next ten years, I played in several progressive rock, pop and R&B bands, and was even invited to audition for the legendary Bar-Kays after the plane crash that claimed the lives of Otis Redding and others members of the group.

 Although I love performing, I have discontinued live performances so I can focus on composing music for film and TV productions.
-To date, my music has appeared in a few cable TV shows including Kourtney and Khloe` (Kardashian) Take Miami, as well as independent films and more than 160 student shorts at colleges around the U.S sponsored by the Campus Music Network.
+To date, my music has appeared in a few cable TV shows including Kourtney and Khloe` (Kardashian) Take Miami, the Cult of Personality show on the REELZ network and more than 160 student shorts at colleges around the U.S sponsored by the Campus Music Network.
 I was honored to receive this acknowledgment from them.

 Along the way I have been blessed to receive the following awards for my work: